rob-solana/locktower/README.md

 Lock Tower is an implementation of Nakomoto Consensus with time based locks.
 It satisfies the following properties:

-* if the nodes share a common ancestor then they will converge to a branch containing that ancestor no matter how they are partitioned.
+* If the nodes share a common ancestor then they will converge to a branch containing that ancestor no matter how they are partitioned.

-* rollback requires exponentially more time for older votes then for newer votes.
+* Rollback requires exponentially more time for older votes then for newer votes.

 * Nodes can independently configure a vote threshold they would like to see before committing a vote to a higher lockout.
 This allows each node to make a trade-off of risk and reward.